datahub-project/datahub/docs/managed-datahub/saas-slack-setup.md

 <img width="70%" src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/integrations/slack/slack_channel.png"/>

 If provided, a custom channel will be used to route notifications of the given type.
 If not provided, the default channel will be used.
 That's it!
 You should begin to receive notifications on Slack.
-Note that it may take up to 1 minute for notification settings to take effect after saving.
+Note that it may take up to 1 minute for notification settings to take effect after saving.  -->

 ## Sending Notifications

 For now we support sending notifications to
+- Slack Channel Name (e.g. `#troubleshoot`)
 - Slack Channel ID (e.g. `C029A3M079U`)
-- Slack Channel Name (e.g. `#troubleshoot`)
 - Specific Users (aka Direct Messages or DMs) via user ID

 By default, the Slack app will be able to send notifications to public channels.
 If you want to send notifications to private channels or DMs, you will need to invite the Slack app to those channels.

 ## How to find Team ID and Channel ID in Slack
+***Note** we recommend just using the slack channel name for simplicity (eg. `#troubleshoot`)*

+**Via Slack App:**
+1. Go to the Slack channel for which you want to get channel ID
+2. Click the channel name at the top
+[screenshot here]
+3. At the bottom of the modal that pops up, you will see the Channel ID as well as a button to copy it [screenshot here]

+**Via Web:**
-- Go to the Slack channel for which you want to get channel ID
+1. Go to the Slack channel for which you want to get channel ID
-- Check the URL e.g. for the troubleshoot channel in OSS DataHub slack
+2. Check the URL e.g. for the troubleshoot channel in OSS DataHub slack
 ![](https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/integrations/slack/slack_channel_url.png)

-- Notice `TUMKD5EGJ/C029A3M079U` in the URL
+3. Notice `TUMKD5EGJ/C029A3M079U` in the URL
   - Team ID = `TUMKD5EGJ` from above
   - Channel ID = `C029A3M079U` from above